andrew-levy/swiftui-react-native/docs/docs/01-getting-started.md

 ## But...Why?

-Recently I made the switch, both professionally and personally, to focus more on mobile development and less on the web.
-I started playing around with React Native and SwiftUI, and I was really impressed with how easy it was to build quality apps with them both.
+Recently I made the switch, both personally and professionally, to focus more on mobile development and less on the web.
+I started playing around with React Native and SwiftUI, and I was really impressed by how easy it was to build quality apps with them both.
 My experience building apps with these frameworks encouraged me to combine their strengths.
-React Native is easy to learn coming from a web dev background, which makes it one of the most accessible mobile development frameworks out there.
 SwiftUI is incredibly well designed, and using it feels like the _right_ way to build apps.
 This library started as an experiement to see if I could bring that same feeling to the React Native world.

-Even if no one uses this, it was still a lot of fun to build and better understand React Native and SwiftUI primitives.
+## Acknowledgements

+Thanks to [Zach Grimaldi](https://github.com/zpg6) for contributing awesome ideas and for bringing a much needed iOS developer's perspective to table.